atooma/lua-engine-doc/src/GCALENDAR.rst

 """""""""""""
 Return value
 """""""""""""
-It returns an object needed to call other gcalendarLib methods.
+It returns a calendar object needed to call other gcalendarLib methods.

 """"""""""""""
 Example